 Each player is given a foam gun, a cool character card, five click cards and 3 bang cards.
 The oldest player is also selected to be the godfather, or Don as we called him, for the first round.
 Now the Don card, which is also a part of the loot in each round, does give you an advantage.
 Being the Don means that you can tell another player to point their gun at somebody else should they choose you.

 Judging whether or not your friend would shoot you or not is quick tricky in the earlier rounds but as the game goes on you can try to remember what they have used already.
-In all of the excitement this can be a easier said than done though.
+In all of the excitement, this can be easier said than done though.

 Those who survived the round get to pick their loot, with the don going first - of course.
 Round over and you're ready for the next one with friendships beginning to break and rivalries coming to light.
 Who stopped you from getting all of the artwork?
 Who wounded you?
 Who pointed their gun at you?

 The fun doesn't end after the first round, it gets better.
 Cash 'N' Guns has an intense yet rather enjoyable atmosphere throughout - even when you do make the wrong decision, the cries of despair are brilliant.

 At the end of the eight rounds, if you survived, you count up the loot.
 The gangster with the most loot wins the game - which I have not as of yet!!